 All students must have an overall average of 4.5 over their entire Bachelor’s degree course to apply to this program, as do students who change sections between the Bachelor’s and Master’s degrees and students who participate in an exchange program.

-EPFL students file their application to the joint degree program with the Section of electrical and electronic engineering.
+EPFL students file their application to the joint degree program MNIS with the Section of electrical and electronic engineering.
 They have to provide a CV, a motivation letter and a transcript of records.
 The bachelor’s specialty, the academic results, the program of study as well as the language skills of the candidate will be taken into account.

 The Section of electrical and electronic engineering carries out an initial screening of the applications.

-Once completed, the selected students apply to the master’s program by filling out this online form (applications take place from November until March).
+Once completed, the selected students apply to the master’s program by filling out this online form (applications are open from 1st December until end of February).
 The final selection is carried out by a joint admission committee at the end of June each year.

 Students enrolled in the program must complete 120 ECTS in total over a maximum of 6 semesters according to the following mobility scheme and the study plan of each institution: